AliMora83/URL_Tracker/README.md

 <h1 align="center">URL Tracker</h1>

   <p align="center">
-    URL Tracker is a local web extention built using HTML, CSS, JavaScript.
-The aim of this extension is to conveniently save, insert and delete URLs.
+    URL Tracker is a local web extention built using HTML, CSS and JavaScript.
+The aim of this extension is to conveniently insert, save and delete URLs.
     <br />
     <a href="https://github.com/AliMora83/URL_Tracker/blob/main/URL_Tracker.zip">Download Extention</a>
     ·